post-self/post-self.github.io/about/contributing.md

 Feel free to add any other includes in the `_includes` directory that you want.
 For example, if you have a hard-to-type name, you can create an include for that.
 For instnce {% include names/qian-guowei-zh %} is pretty hard to type, so it is included in the `_includes/names/qian-guowei-zh`, which is included with `{% raw %}{% include names/qian-guowei-zh %}{% endraw %}`.

 Note that many editors will automatically include a newline at the end of files, which can mess up formatting, so be sure to turn that off.
 However, another solution is to add the included text in a file in `_data`.
 For an example of this, see `_data/characters`.
 You can then include text with `{% raw %}{{ site.data.characters.qian-guowei.name.zh }}{% endraw %}` which produces {{ site.data.characters.qian-guowei.name.zh }} as expected.
+Data doesn't need to be in a `_data` file, either: if you just need a variable for a one-off story, you can include it in the front-matter of a post --- for example, as `instance: 5f39bd7` --- and access it, continuing the example, through `{% raw %}{{ page.instance }}{% endraw %}`

 This goes beyond just names, though, as it applies to licenses and metadata, such as {% include metadata/twitter value="post_self" %} which can be generated with `{% raw %}{% include metadata/twitter value="post_self" %}{% endraw %}`.